 It is one of the most familiar stories in the Bible, the battle between David and Goliath.
 This tale of the young boy who, using only a sling shot, defeats a mighty giant of a warrior, has become the iconic tale of the triumphant underdog.

-At the church I served in Chattanooga, part of my responsibilities were to lead a weekly chapel service for preschoolers.
+In the last church I served part of my responsibilities were to lead a weekly chapel service for preschoolers.
 The children loved this story, their eyes growing wide with delight at the thought of someone not much older or bigger than them winning such a huge battle.

 This is a story about the power of the living God of Israel.

-The power we first see in this story is the power of Goliath, a giant of a man.
-(I’m not sure how they know this, but an article I read this week speculated that Goliath was six feet, nine inches tall – noticeably tall even today, but truly a giant 2,500 years ago).
+The power we first see is the power of Goliath, a giant of a man, An article I read this week speculated that Goliath was six feet, nine inches tall – noticeably tall even today, but truly a giant 2,500 years ago.

 Goliath engages in the shock and awe of his day.